GrindeLab/toyrcpp2/README.md

 #> [1] 910
 ```

-The two functions should give you the exact same R, since they implement
+The two functions should give you the exact same result since they
-the same task; one is just written using R code (`timesTwoR`) and the
+implement the same task; one is just written using R code (`timesTwoR`)
-other uses C++ code (`timesTwoCpp`) which is called within R thanks to
+and the other uses C++ code (`timesTwoCpp`) which is called within R
-the `Rcpp` package.
+thanks to the `Rcpp` package.

 As mentioned above, the most useful aspect of this package is the
 vignette.
 Take a look at the `creating-rcpp-package` vignette for a